smerckel/FastaChar/doc/howto.rst

 * Determining MDCs for species list A
 * Determining potential MDCs for species list A

-The behaviour of both operations depend on the settting of the option *Ignore masking N characters*.
+The behaviour of both operations depends on the settting of the option *Ignore masking N characters*.
 When checked, the operations ignore those parts of the sequences in list B that are masked by the character N. For a character N to be considered a masking N, it should appear in a